EricRuhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r script to delete the directory my_first_directory that is in the /tmp directory cd .. to changes the working directory to the previous one ls -al . .. /boot script to show list of all files, even ones beginning with a period character, in current directory, parent working directory and /boot
+rm -r script to delete the directory my_first_directory that is in the /tmp directory cd .. to changes the working directory to the previous one ls -al . .. /boot script to show list of all files, even ones beginning with a period character, in current directory, parent working directory and /boot file /tmp/iamafile to prints the type of the file